IsuruX98/SkillSprint-Backend/README.md

 ### Prerequisites:
 - Docker installed on your machine
 - Kubernetes cluster set up (if deploying on Kubernetes)
+- Java Development Kit (JDK) installed
-- Node.js and npm installed
+- MongoDB installed and running

 ### Setup Instructions:
 1. **Clone the Repository:**